8.4 Promoting culture and cultural participation

-Every year MIC implements a Memorandum of Understanding with the Regions containing the Museum valorisation plan with an indication of the main initiatives to be implemented during the year to promote widespread communication throughout the territory and a wider participation in cultural initiatives through involvement in schools.
-Starting from the analysis of research carried out on participation in cultural sites that showed a lower interest in cultural heritage by young people, MIC has adopted a series of measures aimed at encouraging youth participation, implementing a social media policy through the use of social channels (Facebook, Twitter, Instagram eYouTube) dedicated to culture and strengthening digital communication with a series of initiatives and campaigns aimed at citizens and in particular young people:
+Every year the former MiBACT used to implement a Memorandum of Understanding with the Regions containing the Museum valorisation plan with an indication of the main initiatives to be implemented during the year to promote widespread communication throughout the territory and a wider participation in cultural initiatives through involvement in schools.
+Starting from the analysis of research carried out on participation in cultural sites that showed a lower interest in cultural heritage by young people, it was decided to adopted a series of measures aimed at encouraging youth participation, implementing a social media policy through the use of social channels (Facebook, X (formerly Twitter),Instagram,YouTube, Spotify and TikTok) dedicated to culture and strengthening digital communication with a series of initiatives and campaigns aimed at citizens and in particular young people:

 - Gran Virtual Tour: a digital journey throughout the whole Peninsula to explore the beauty of the Italian cultural heritage online through virtual tours of theatres, archives and libraries, museums and state archaeological parks.

-- European Heritage Days: the largest and most popular cultural event in Europe to which the MIC adheres with its own structures in line with the themes launched by the Council of Europe (e.g., 2021 theme: “Cultural Heritage: Everyone included!”).
+- European Heritage Days: the largest and most popular cultural event in Europe to which the MiC adheres to with its own structures in line with the themes launched by the Council of Europe (e.g. 2022 theme: “Sustainable cultural heritage: a legacy for the future”).

-- Fumetti nei musei: is a project conceived for children and young people who receive free books by participating in educational activities, workshops and guided tours in state cultural sites: 51 comics set in Italian museums, by some of the most famous Italian cartoonists.
+- Fumetti nei musei: is a project conceived for children and young people who receive free books by participating in educational activities, workshops and guided tours in state cultural sites.

 Knowledge of cultural heritage among young people